garrethue/pg-get-post-activity/README.md

 Set up a `bookstore` database.

 Add a `books` table with columns for:
+ - `id`: the primary key of the book - required, serial (see notes on how to create this)
  - `title`: the name of the book - required, allow up to 250 characters
  - `author`: the author of the book - required, allow up to 100 characters
  - `published`: the date originally published - optional